ashbyissac/MenuSystem/README.md

 1. Creating Sessions
 2. Finding and joining sessions
 3. Starting and Destorying sessions
-4. An simple interface for customization (In Progress)
+4. An simple interface for customization (For interaction with the Session functions - In Progress)